Seeking Addiction Treatment During Pregnancy

 Effects of Alcohol Consumption During Pregnancy

 Alcohol consumption during pregnancy can have serious implications for the baby's health.
-It can cause physical deformities, heart defects, mental retardation, and lifelong physical and behavioral problems in the baby.
+It can cause physical deformities, heart defects, intellectual disability, and lifelong physical and behavioral problems in the baby.
 It is crucial to note that there is no safe amount of alcohol that can be consumed during pregnancy.
 Even moderate or occasional alcohol consumption can have harmful effects on the developing fetus.

 Risks of Smoking During Pregnancy